Akaion/Jupiter/README.md

 Pull requests are welcome.

-For large changes, please open an issue first to discuss what you would like to add.
+For large changes, please open an issue first to discuss what you would like to contribute.